Doc Sadler: Coaching career

 Sadler's coaching career started as an assistant with a string of schools before landing a head coaching job at Arkansas–Fort Smith (then known as Westark Community College) and then at University of Texas at El Paso, where he took over for former Texas Tech Red Raiders head coach Billy Gillispie after previously serving as his assistant coach.
 At UTEP, Sadler led his team to a 48–18 record and two postseason appearances in his 2 seasons at the helm.
-He departed UTEP for the head coaching job at the University of Nebraska on August 8, 2006 to take over for former coach Barry Collier, who left to become the athletic director at Butler University.
+He departed UTEP for the head coaching job at the University of Nebraska–Lincoln on August 8, 2006 to take over for former coach Barry Collier, who left to become the athletic director at Butler University.

 At Nebraska, Sadler inherited a team that had been relegated to the back of the pack in the Big 12 Conference for several seasons, after former coach Danny Nee led the team to five NCAA tournament appearances, an NIT title and a Big Eight tournament title in the 1990s.
 Sadler failed to find much success in Lincoln, and aside from a victory over then-11th-ranked Indiana, the team again often fell to the bottom of the standings following Nebraska's move to the Big Ten Conference in 2011.
 He was fired on March 9, 2012 after six seasons without ever making an NCAA tournament appearance.
-While under Sadler at Nebraska, over 80 percent of seniors who finished their eligibility earned their degrees.

 On June 13, 2012, Kansas basketball coach, Bill Self announced the hiring of Sadler to replace Barry Hinson as Director of Basketball Operations.
 Sadler left Kansas for Iowa State on May 31, 2013 when Sadler was hired to serve as an assistant under Fred Hoiberg.
 During the 2013-14 season in Ames, Sadler was part of a staff that won 28 games and reached the NCAA Tournament Sweet 16.
 On May 1, 2014, Sadler was named head coach at Southern Miss.
 In his five years at the helm, Southern Miss overcame NCAA sanctions related to the previous staff to lead his team to 20 wins and a postseason appearance in 2018-19.

 On April 11, 2019, Sadler resigned his position as head coach at Southern Miss and returned to Nebraska as an assistant coach, once again under Hoiberg.
 On March 18, 2022, Hoiberg announced that Sadler was no longer with the Nebraska program as he had restructured his staff.

 On November 17, 2022, it was announced that Sadler had joined the Oklahoma Sooners men's basketball program as a special advisor to head coach Porter Moser.